 Professionals in this field should develop advanced technical skills to manage complex cybersecurity threats and provide more than just fundamental protection.
 Individual skills can be learned through cybersecurity bootcamps and verified through relevant certifications.
 Expertise in these areas can help you stand out to employers.
 Valuable technical skills include the following:

 In addition to these technical skills, cybersecurity professionals should develop proficiency using cybersecurity tools.
 Those looking to stand out to employers should pick tools with flexibility that can be used in numerous industries.
-Many of these tools are covered in cybersecurity bootcamps, which can give you a jump start on a cybersecurity career.
+Many of these tools are covered in top-ranked cybersecurity bootcamps such as Fullstack Academy’s Cybersecurity Bootcamp, which can give you a jump start on a cybersecurity career.
 These tools include the following:

-• Kali Linux.
-A tool used for penetration testing, digital forensics, and other security-related tasks.
+Kali Linux: A tool for penetration testing, digital forensics, and other security-related tasks.

-• Linux command line.
-A tool used to interact with an operating system to perform operations and troubleshoot various issues.
+Linux command line: A tool to interact with an operating system to perform operations and troubleshoot various issues.

 In addition to technical and advanced skills, soft skills are an often overlooked necessity when working with others.
 Valuable soft skills include the following: